 Without deep lugs, this boot isn't a top choice for technical terrain.
 If you prefer a boot with more stability and high traction, check out our Editors' Choice winner, the Oboz Bridger.
 It features a relatively stable platform, big lugs, and rubber that grips on a variety of surfaces.

 Both the Shellista II and the Ice Maiden II have good traction for light hiking, but lack the serious lugs needed for technical terrain.

 None of the boots performed well over ice.
 If you plan on walking over the iciest parts of town, be sure to wear a pair of YakTrax

 There's a little faux-fur, a little suede, a little nylon.
 It's not too tech.
 It's not too frilly.
 This boot is not trying to stand out, and it will not be out of place in many settings.
 It's the Goldilocks of boots that finds the middle ground in every test.
 Some testers thought that it's a little plain, and those that object to faux-fur aren't fans.
 But everyone agreed that this boot would be appropriate for work or the trail.

-If you're in the market for a boot with more style be sure to check out the Keen Elsa II or the North Face Shellista II, both of which are more unique and will add some flair to your outfit.
+If you're in the market for a boot with more style be sure to check out the North Face Shellista II, which are more unique and will add some flair to your outfit.
 Another black boot with a sleeker look is the Blundstone Thermal, which is also quite warm.